kibokoland-adventures/kibokoland-adventure-website-redesign/_itineraries/ultimate-northen.md

 ---
 title: ULTIMATE NORTHERN SAFARI
-image: ./img/uploads/bird-1.jpg
+image: ./img/uploads/wildlife-safari-with-the-giants-kibokoland-adventures.jpg
-description: "we dreamt of the big five... we trakked them down the whole northen and it was priceless "
+description: "we dreamt of the big five... so we trakked them down the whole northen... it was priceless! "
 file: ./img/uploads/ultimate-northen.pdf
 ---